The Low-Rank Simplicity Bias in Deep Networks: Introduction

 One explanation of these results is improper optimization of neural network parameters.
-We used standard SGD based optimizers and experimented with a wide range of hyper-parameters that we detail in~\app{app:train} along with the code in the supplementary materials.
+We used standard SGD based optimizers and experimented with a wide range of hyper-parameters that we detail in~\app{app:train}.
 While there may exist an optimization algorithm that can perfectly minimize training error, we do not know of such an optimizer.
 At first, our result might seem to be at odds with the work of ~\citet{zhang2016understanding} observing that deep networks ($8$ layers) can achieve zero training error on random data.
 However, our results are consistent because ~\citet{zhang2016understanding} did not experiment with deeper networks, and predicting labels from images is (loosely speaking) not a full rank prediction problem.

-The second possibility is our hypothesis that \textit{deep over-parameterized networks are biased to find low-rank solutions.} Results in Figure~\ref{fig:wtf} corroborate this hypothesis, but the problem is that the concept of rank is not defined for a non-linear network.
-However, it is still possible to study the rank of the feature embeddings learned by the penultimate layer of the neural network.
+The second possibility is our hypothesis that \textit{deep over-parameterized networks are biased to find low effective rank solutions.} Results in Figure~\ref{fig:wtf} corroborate this hypothesis, but the problem is that the concept of rank is not defined for a non-linear network.
+However, it is still possible to study the effective rank of the feature embeddings learned by the penultimate layer of the neural network.
 In the case of a linear neural network, the embedding and parameter rank are equivalent.
-In the remainder of this work, we probe the relationship between embedding rank and depth.
-Our findings indeed strengthen the hypothesis that deeper networks find lower (embedding) rank solutions.
+In the remainder of this work, we probe the relationship between the effective rank of the embedding and depth.
+Our findings indeed strengthen the hypothesis that deeper networks find lower effective rank solutions.

+Prior work has shown that over-parameterized linear networks find minimum norm solutions~\citep{gunasekar2017implicit,arora2019implicit}, which in special cases, is equivalent to finding low-rank solutions. \citet{valle2018deep} also suggested that deep \textit{non-linear} networks are ``simple functions'', but does not make any connection to the depth of the network nor explain why the model would likely converge to a ``simple function''.
+Here, ``simple function'' is measured by the Lempel-Ziv complexity of the output from a randomly initialized boolean network.
+Our work ties together these two lines of research by investigating how the hypothesis space of the network changes when the network is over-parameterized with depth.
+We specifically study the relationship between \textit{the rank of the embedding} -- the effective rank computed on the linear kernel of the network's output features -- and depth for both \textit{linear} and \textit{non-linear} networks.